Roy Thomson, 1st Baron Thomson of Fleet: Legacy

 Roy Thomson Hall, one of Toronto's main concert halls, is named in his honour as the Thomson family donated $5.4 million to its construction.

 Thomson Student Centre at Memorial University of Newfoundland was named in his honour.
 It opened 25 May 1968, by the Right Honourable Lord Thomson of Fleet, chancellor of Memorial University of Newfoundland from 1961 to 1968.

 Descendants

-Thomson's family continues to use the Baron of Fleet title.
+Thomson's family continues to use the British hereditary title of Baron Thomson of Fleet.
 A select family tree is shown below:

 Honours

 In the 1964 New Year Honours, it was announced that Thomson would be elevated to the peerage as a Baron "for public services".
 On 10 March 1964 he was made Baron Thomson of Fleet, of Northbridge in the City of Edinburgh.
 In order to receive this title, it was necessary for Thomson to acquire British citizenship, as the Canadian government had made it common practice since 1919 to disallow the conference of titular honours from the sovereign on Canadians.
 However, the Canadian Citizenship Act between 1947 and 1977 stated that any Canadian who became a citizen of another country through means other than marriage would cease to be a Canadian citizen.
 Thus, Thomson lost his Canadian citizenship in the process.

 He was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 1970 New Year Honours.

 In 1972, he received the Golden Plate Award of the American Academy of Achievement.